JeCheeseSmith/Clash-of-ppdb-s/README.md

 CREATE DATABASE ppdb OWNER app;
 ```

-You need to 'trust' the role to be able to login.
+You need to 'trust' the role to be able to log in.
 Add the following line to `/etc/postgresql/9.6/main/pg_hba.conf` (you need root access, version may vary). __It needs to be the first rule (above local all all peer)__.
 ```
 # TYPE  DATABASE        USER            ADDRESS                 METHOD